Jaws (soundtrack): Recording

-Recording the soundtrack for Jaws started on March 3, 1975.
+Recording the film score for Jaws started on March 3, 1975.
 A large stage was required to accommodate a full orchestra; as Universal's stages were unavailable, the first two days were recorded at the Fox Scoring Stage in Los Angeles.
-The film's producer, Richard D. Zanuck secretly watched the recording from the sidelines.
+The film's producer, Richard D. Zanuck secretly watched a recording session from the sidelines.
 Grammy-award winning Theodore Keep was the sound engineer, and musicians included guitarist Tommy Tedesco, trumpet player Malcolm McNab and percussionists Shelly Manne and Emil Richards.
-The piece was performed by tuba player Tommy Johnson.
+The main ostinato was performed by tuba player Tommy Johnson.
 When asked by Johnson why the melody was written in such a high register and not played by the more appropriate French horn, Williams explained that he wanted it to sound "a little more threatening".

-On March 5, recording moved to Stage 10 at Universal Studios because it was more appropriate for "stringless" (percussion, tuba, and brass, etc.) recording for the diegetic music played by the Amity marching band early in the film; this included tunes by Scott Joplin, Johann Strauss II and original compositions by Williams.
-Because the town band was meant to sound like amateur musicians, Spielberg himself played clarinet, slightly out of tune.
-These diegetic tracks were included on the Intrada release.
+On March 5, recording moved to Stage 10 at Universal Studios because it was more appropriate for "stringless" (percussion, tuba, and brass, etc.) recording for the diegetic music played by the Amity marching band early in the film, including tunes by Scott Joplin, Johann Strauss II alongside original compositions by Williams.
+Because the town band was meant to sound like amateur musicians, Spielberg himself was enlisted to play clarinet slightly out of tune to give an amateur feel.

-When audiences commended the music on comment cards at the previews of the film in Dallas, Texas and Long Beach, California (on March 26 and 28 respectively), it was decided to produce a soundtrack album.
-Williams usually arranges and records versions of his soundtracks which are more appropriate to a commercial album release.
-The liner notes for the Intrada release explains that Williams wanted to develop some of the cues to "make a more cohesive listening experience, so... he expanded and rearranged the highlights of the Jaws score for album presentation."
+When test audiences commended the music on comment cards at the previews of the film in Dallas, Texas and Long Beach, California (on March 26 and 28 respectively), it was decided to produce a soundtrack album.
+As with Williams' usual preference for rearranging and re-recording his soundtracks for a commercial album release, he developed some of the Jaws cues to "make a more cohesive listening experience, so... he expanded and rearranged the highlights of the Jaws score for album presentation."
 Those tracks were recorded on April 17–18, 1975 at The Burbank Studios in California.
-Scholar Audissino highlights the music in the beach montage sequence, in which the tourists arrive for the 4th July weekend, as an example of an expanded piece; lasts for 1:30 in the film, whereas on the original album it is expanded to 2:46.
+In the booklet supplied with the 50th anniversary release, Mike Matessino outlines the differences between the two recordings, such as combining cues to create a symphonic piece, and bringing the End Title to a more "satisfying ending".
+For example, the music in the beach montage sequence lasts for 1:30 in the film, whereas it is expanded to 2:46 on the soundtrack album.